gitfrosh/100-days-of-code/r1-log.md

 R1D86 #100DaysOfCode: Nerd alert again: I published my first npm package (just for the sake of it) that gives you a random movie quote from The Lord of the Rings. 💥 https://www.npmjs.com/package/random-lotr-movie-quote …

 ### R1D87

 No coding today.

 ### R1D88

 I'm lacking some fresh ideas about what to build next during the #100DaysOfCode challenge so I'm reading @js_tut|s #JavaScript Grammar book http://javascriptgrammar.com/get while melting away in Berlin's heat.

+### R1D89

+Well, after one week my bot @femtech_ has more followers than me.
+I feel betrayed. 😟 #100DaysOfCode #webdev #coderslife #womenintech #WomenWhoCode

+### R1D90

+No coding today.

+### R1D91

+The last days of my #100DaysOfCode challenge started and I feel that my efforts run out of steam a bit.
+I still didn't manage to study @reactjs hooks, so this will be my reading tomorrow: https://usehooks.com/ 🌈